Free shipping on orders over $1500

 Seeing the texture: Understanding the design language of carpets from their texture

-When most people choose a carpet, they are always attracted by the pattern and color at first glance, but they overlook another deeper factor: texture .
-It is the soul that determines the texture and atmosphere of the carpet.
+When choosing a rug, most people are first attracted by the pattern and color, but they overlook another deeper factor: texture .
+It is the soul that determines the texture and atmosphere of the rug.

 What is texture?

-"Texture" is not just a concave and convex surface, but a comprehensive experience of vision, touch and structure .
+"Texture" is not just about uneven surfaces, but a comprehensive experience of sight, touch and structure .

-• Visual texture : The flow of light and shadow between the piles at different heights makes the pattern as vivid as a relief.
+• Visual texture : The flow of light and shadow between the pile at different heights makes the pattern appear as vivid as an embossed sculpture.

-• Tactile texture : When you step on it barefoot or touch it with your hands, you can feel soft, rough or elastic.
+• Tactile texture : When walking barefoot or touching with your hands, you can feel softness, roughness or elasticity.

-• Structural texture : The "skeleton" determined by the yarn and weaving method supports the three-dimensional sense of the carpet.
+• Structural texture : The "skeleton" determined by the yarn and weaving method supports the three-dimensionality of the carpet.

-The presence of texture allows an originally flat work to show depth and layers in space.
+The presence of texture allows an originally flat artwork to display depth and layers in space.

-Before delving into texture, it's worth mentioning that the material itself also influences its sensory perception .
-Silk's luster enhances delicacy and fluidity, wool offers a rich and natural texture, while synthetic fibers offer a more structured and durable feel.
-While these differences do alter our perception of texture, the true essence of a carpet's three-dimensionality and depth lies in the designer's ingenuity in the yarn, weave, and finishing.
+💡Before delving into textures, it's worth mentioning that the material itself influences the sensory experience of the texture .
+The sheen of silk amplifies delicacy and fluidity, wool brings a sense of thickness and naturalness, while synthetic fibers present a relatively neat and durable texture.
+These differences do indeed alter our perception of texture, but what truly determines the three-dimensionality and depth of a carpet is the designer's ingenuity in the selection of yarn, weaving method, and finishing processes.

-• Flatweave : Thin and durable, with a flatter texture, suitable for minimalist or summer spaces (e.g. Highland Wool on this site↗️
+• Flatweave : Thin and durable with a flat texture, suitable for minimalist or summery spaces (e.g., Highland wool on this site↗️).

-• Cut Pile : After the coils are cut, the pile becomes fluffy, which is soft to the touch, with regular hair direction, and a big visual difference between the forward and reverse hair direction (for example: Soho↗️ , Kashqai↗️ and other wool blankets on this site).
+• Cut Pile : After the loops are cut, they reveal fluff, which is soft to the touch and has a neat and regular pile direction.
+The color brightness differs greatly when viewed with and against the pile direction (e.g., Soho↗️ , Kashqai↗️ wool blankets on this site).

-• Loop Pile : The loops are retained without being cut, the texture is strong and durable, and the foot feel is three-dimensional (for example: this site's Best wool↗️ wool blanket).
+• Loop Pile : The loops are retained without being cut, the texture is strong and durable, and it has a three-dimensional feel underfoot (e.g., Best wool wool blanket on this site).

-• Sheared and looped pile blend : using sheared and looped pile at the same time to make the pattern stand out like a relief (ex: our Flux wool blanket ↗️ ).
+• Sheared and loop pile blend : Using both sheared and loop pile simultaneously, the pattern stands out like an embossed design (e.g., Flux wool blanket from this site ↗️ ).

-Once the color is absorbed into the fibers, it works with the texture to create the atmosphere.
+Once the color enters the fiber, it will work together with the texture to create the atmosphere.

 4. Post-processing carving

-The finished carpet can also have its texture enhanced through processing techniques.
+The finished carpet can have its texture enhanced through processing techniques.

 Why is texture important?

-If pattern and color are a rug's "appearance," then texture is its soul.
-Without it, a rug is simply a flat pattern; with it, it can express a variety of styles through the play of light and shadow, even transforming the atmosphere of an entire space.
+If patterns and colors are the "appearance" of a carpet, then texture is its soul.
+Without texture, a carpet is just a flat pattern; with texture, it can display diverse styles in the interplay of light and shadow, and even change the atmosphere of the entire space.

-• In natural or Nordic styles, rough textures and distressed colors convey a sense of simplicity and real life.
+In natural or Nordic styles, rough textures and distressed colors convey a sense of simplicity and authenticity. ( Canyon-style distressed carpet - 6464-52034 Changhe↗️ )

 Conclusion

-Although carpets are flat decorative items, they can show three-dimensionality and depth through their texture, bringing a multi-layered experience of light and shadow, touch and sense of time.
+Although a carpet is a flat decorative item, its texture can reveal three-dimensionality and depth, bringing a multi-layered experience of light and shadow, touch and time.

-When you walk into a space, it's often not the color that truly impacts the atmosphere, but the delicate undulations and softness beneath your feet.
-It's the language of texture—it breathes life into the space and adds a layer of warmth to everyday life.
+When you step into a space, what truly influences the atmosphere is often not color, but the subtle undulations and softness underfoot.
+That's the language of texture—giving the space breath and adding a layer of warmth to life.
 Texture is where the true value of a carpet lies!

 Leave a comment